Search

 – Anne Armstrong, visual arts teacher and arts coordinator

-First Grade Feature Their Expertise In New Books
+First Grade Feature Their Expertise in New Books

 First graders are finishing their “All About Books” in writing.
 First graders began this writing project by brainstorming their “expert” lists: different topics that they know a lot about and topics they are excited about.
 They then chose different topics and began planning the parts and sub-topics of their books.
 As they wrote, they revised their work and added sketches.
 First graders then spent time adding more detail to their work and editing their writing by looking at punctuation, spelling, upper and lower case letters, and handwriting.
 In the final stages of their project, writers began publishing their work.
 They carefully copied over their work from their first draft to their final copy and added illustrations.
 To put the finishing touches on their books, writers created an “about the author” page and thoughtfully crafted covers that included the author’s name, picture, and title.
 First graders are excited to publish their books and showcase them very soon!